fosskers/t/README.markdown

 `t` was hacked together in a couple of nights to fit my needs.
 If you use it and find a bug, please let me know.

+`t3` is the Python3 version, editted quickly by Colin Woodbury for the newest versions of Python.

 If you want to request a feature feel free, but remember that `t` is meant to be simple.
 If you need anything beyond the basics you might want to look at